YOUR TEETH ARE LOOSE OR LOST? REBUILD YOUR SMILE IN ONE WEEK

 This solution 3 “Damage control MCI” comes to the rescue of the first two in cases of greater bone resorption:

-Solution 1:“Gold Standard MCI can be performed when the resorption that all implants can be placed atfirst sight or that pre-implant grafting surgeries can be done beforehand, without urgency or stress, to restore all sectors of the dental arch ad integrum.
+Solution1: “Gold Standard MCI” can be used when boneresorption is very low and all implants can be placed at once, or when pre-implant grafting surgeries can be performed beforehand, without urgency or stress, to restore all areas of the dental arch ad integrum.

 Solution 2: “Gold Damage Control MCI” can be used when boneresorption is moderate and almost all implants can be placed at first sight to restore the posterior sectors ad integrum .